-Curry powder is one single ingredient that has all the potential to bring up the enchanting flavors of India effortlessly.
-Furthermore, this curry powder mix turned out to be the essential ingredient in most households around the world.
+Curry powder is one ingredient with all the potential to bring up the enchanting flavors of India effortlessly.
+Furthermore, this curry powder mix became essential in most households worldwide.

-Every spoonful of the curry powder packed with bold flavors that could instantly flavor up and provides a facelift to the food, including simple steamed veggies(like this spiced brussel sprouts)
+Every spoonful of the curry powder is packed with bold flavors that could instantly flavor up and provide a facelift to the food, including simple steamed veggies(like these spiced brussel sprouts)

 What is curry powder?